edukaj/videowithalphagen/README.md

                                     bottom alpha
                                     3 -> a video with alpha channel transformed as green

-# About
-This small utility create a video with different encoding starting from a sequence of image.
-The images must have a common prefix followed by _ character and a sequential number.

-This utility can generate different kind of video.
-You can choose with -m options use help to see all options.

 # Build
 To build the program you need a C++ 14 complaint compiler.
 Tested compilers are